Ira Glass is one of those rare media figures whose style became infrastructure.

 Awards are never the whole story, but in this case they help measure a change that listeners already felt.
 Audio stopped being treated as secondary or quaint.
 It became a place where some of the most ambitious journalism and storytelling in the country could happen.

-Glass was not alone in that transformation, but he was one of the central architects.
+Glass was not alone in that shift, but he was one of the central architects.
 He helped make the microphone feel cinematic without pretending it was film.
-He helped make editing feel literary without losing the documentary grain of real voices.
+He helped make editing feel literary without losing the documentary grain of recorded voices.
 He helped make public radio sound less like a lecture and more like life overheard at the right angle.

 Why Glass still matters